juanjoDiaz/serverless-plugin-warmup/README.md

   - serverless-plugin-warmup
 ```

-* Add `warmup: true` property to all functions you want to be warm:
+* Add a `warmup` property to all functions you want to be warm.

+You can enable WarmUp in general:

 ```yml
 functions: